sg-crest A Singapore Government Agency Website

 2. Meet with a court family specialist or social worker

-You get the necessary information with regards to your safety may be referred to support agencies, if required.
+You get the necessary information with regard to your safety and may be referred to support agencies, if required.

 You are encouraged to submit your draft application and documents online via iFAMS before heading down to the FPC or an PSC/PAVE ISIFPSC.
 Doing so will mean less time spent processing your application at the FPC or PSC/PAVE ISIFPSC.